 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
-Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
-Describe any type of analysis the system conducts and the data that is created from the analysis.
+Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring,

-CLAIMS is an authentication system and does not conduct and analyze data.
+CLAIMS Assessing is an authentication system and does not conduct analysis or analyze data.